Overview

 Psychological factors

 Individual psychological factors, such as poor emotion regulation, low frustration tolerance, and deficits in empathy, may contribute to externalizing behaviors.
-These factors may make it difficult for individuals to manage their emotions and react appropriately in various situations, leading to impulsive and aggressive behaviors.
+These factors may make it difficult to manage emotions and react appropriately in various situations, leading to impulsive and aggressive behaviors.
 These factors are often believed to interact with and influence each other, leading to the complex nature of externalizing behaviors.

 For those experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.